SimeonSavov/ProgrammingFundamentals_UnitTesting/README.md

 ## About the Eighth Section - Methods (Lesson 8)

-In the ninth lesson of this course, I explore the power of methods in C# programming, allowing me to streamline and simplify various calculations.
+In the eighth lesson of this course, I explore the power of methods in C# programming, allowing me to streamline and simplify various calculations.
 Here's an overview of the key takeaways from the tasks:

 1.  **Sign of Numbers:** I develop a method, `PrintNumberSign`, which efficiently determines whether a number is positive, negative, or zero, and displays the result to the user.
 This method simplifies the process of evaluating number signs.